Slides & Tutorials

 Some of my most used pieces of R code

-For matching and copying a variable from dataframe d2 into dataframe d1:
+For matching and copying a variable from dataframe d2 into dataframe d1 using a common identifier, ID:

 ā